zack2016/smarthome/doc/developer/source/config.rst

 -----------------------------------------

 Up to SmartHomeNG v1.3 a plugin had to be referenced by the parameters ``class_name`` and ``class_path``.
-**Now it is possible** to reference it alone by specifing the parameter ``plugin_name``, where the value would be the former class_path without the `plugins.` prefix.
+**Now it is possible** to reference it alone by specifying the parameter ``plugin_name``, where the value would be the former class_path without the `plugins.` prefix.
 Since all plugins are located in the ``/plugins`` folder, the `plugins.` is redundant information.

-If the plugin comes with a metadata definition (what allmost all plugins do), there is no need so specify the ``class_name`` parameter.
+If the plugin comes with a metadata definition (what almost all plugins do), there is no need so specify the ``class_name`` parameter.
 This information is retrieved from the metadata.

 ..
 Note::

    As standard the parameter **plugin_name** should be used when configuring plugins.

    Only is the need arises to configure a plugin that is located outside the ``../plugins`` folder, **class_path** should be used.

    The parameter **class_name** shouldn't be used any more, since the name of the plugin's class is defined in the metadata file